Tuesday, March 18, 2008

-Unfortunately, healthfood chains like Whole Foods and many others appear to just sell "names" with warm fuzzy images to make us believe our purchases are so humane and good for the planet, but the real scoop is that these products get around most real certification and labeling laws because there are so many loopholes.
-For example, pick out some products in your pantry that are organic (like Horizon Milk) and google to see just what you will find out.
-The advertising and packaging can be very misleading...
+Unfortunately, health food chains like Whole Foods and many others appear to just sell "names" with warm fuzzy images to make us believe our purchases are so humane and good for the planet, but the real scoop is that these products get around most real certification and labeling laws because there are so many loopholes.
+Therefore, the advertising and packaging labels can be very misleading and we, as consumers, have a right to know what we are really spending our money on...

-Many people have been reading Michal Pollan's latest, The Omnivore's Dilemma, which is about the increasing alienation we Americans have from our food sources.
+As the Slow Food movement grows, many people are becoming aware of the increasing alienation we Americans have from our food sources.
 Even ostensibly organic food is more and more a product of the industrial complex so much so that what we think of as organic is reduced to a mere shadow of its former ideal.

 Woodstock Farms Baby French Beans.
 Organic even.
 Cool, huh?